walterjgsp/algorithms/documentation/content/problems/01_two_sum.md

 <br/>
 If we lookup at the number 2 at the first index, knowing the target value, which is the value that we need to find in the array so that the sum of the two add to the target 9?
 With basic math we find that is 7.
 The number 7 exists in the array, so i found my answer?
-Not yet.It is impossible to devise the future, but we can keep a track about the past, this is why we use a **map**.
+Not yet.It is impossible to predict the future, but we can keep a track about the past, this is why we use a **map**.

 <br/>
-In this approach, we traverse the array, looking if the complement of the target minus the value we are processing is in the map, and if not, we add the value we are processing on the map and go to the next one until we find the solution.
+IIn this approach, we traverse the array, looking for | target - number|, if we find it voilà!
+Otherwise, we add the value the current value on our map and proceed

 <br/>
 With this approach we have the following complexity: